vmware/vic-product/docs/user_doc/vic_cloud_admin/add_repos_in_portal.md

 # Add Global Registries #

-You can add multiple global registries that are added by the cloud admin and are available to all users of the management portal.
-Global registries that are allowed by the cloud admin cannot be disabled or removed by other users.
+You can add multiple global registries that are added by the Management Portal Admin and are available to all users of the management portal.
+Global registries that are allowed by the Management Portal administrator cannot be disabled or removed by other users.

 **Prerequisites**

-Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Cloud administrator account.
+Log in to vSphere Integrated Containers Management Portal with a vSphere administrator or Management Portal administrator account.
 For information about logging in to vSphere Integrated Containers Management Portal, see [Logging In to the Management Portal](logging_in_mp.md).

 **Procedure**